Shuja Nawaz is a political and strategic analyst. He is a Distinguished Fellow, South Asia Center at the Atlantic Council In Washington DC.

 - Covered the presidency and President Zulfikar Ali Bhutto’s visit to China 1972 and United States in 1973.

-Articles in The New York Times, The Boston Globe, The International Herald Tribune, South, Finance & Development quarterly, Asian Survey and other publications.
+Articles in The New York Times, The Boston Globe, The International Herald Tribune, The Washington Post, The American Interest, Foreign Affairs, Foreign Policy, Newsweek (Pakistan), South, Finance & Development quarterly, Asian Survey and other publications.

 Verse in prominent journals in Pakistan, Europe and the United States.